makeabilitylab/physcomp/communication/p5js-serial-io.md

 let curShapeDrawMode = 0; // Fill as default
 {% endhighlight JavaScript %}

-The draw mode can be set either by right clicking the mouse or via new web serial data.
+The draw mode can be set either by **right clicking** the mouse or from incoming Arduino data (from web serial).
 Let's handle the former (right-mouse clicking) first.

 According to [the p5.js docs](https://p5js.org/reference/#/p5/mouseClicked), the `mouseClicked()` function is only guaranteed to be called when the left mouse button is pressed and released.
-Thus, we'll add in our state tracking into the function [`mousePressed()`](https://p5js.org/reference/#/p5/mousePressed) instead.
+Thus, we cannot rely on this [`mouseClicked()`](https://p5js.org/reference/#/p5/mouseClicked) for changing the draw mode.
+Instead, we'll add our state tracking into [`mousePressed()`](https://p5js.org/reference/#/p5/mousePressed).

 {% highlight JavaScript %}
 function mousePressed() {